innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Tasks:**

-1. **GitLab Setup**
+1. **GitHub Setup**

-    Create a GitLab epic with an appropriate name, start date, and end date.
+    Create a GitHub epic with an appropriate name, start date, and end date.
 This will be used to track which issues are going to be worked on in the current sprint.

 2. **Demonstrations**